Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 Successful projects from the neighboring materiality, less patchable and less reversible but much more fragile, may both hearten or intimidate:\
 Liquefied gas tankers, skyscrapers, airplane auto-navigation, implants, space telescopes, robotic lines ...

-And these are your peers who created them.
-"Not gods fired these pots."
+And these are your peers with different backgrounds who created them. «Not gods fired these pots.»

 </td></tr></table>